AVSystem/developer-zone/docs/academy/exercise3b.md

 ## Implement the Temperature Object
 In these steps, we are going to generate the temperature sensor files required to:

 - Install the IPSO Temperature Object /3303
 - Make the Object register to the LwM2M Server at boot
-    - Make the device responsive to server read commands
+- Make the device responsive to server-read commands

 ### Generate the lm35.c file
 Let’s get started by going to the **Anjay-pico-client** directory and creating a new directory called **lwm2m_academy_temperature_object_lm35**.In this directory, we are creating the files:

 - lm35.c and its header file lm35.h
 - temperature_sensor.c and its header file temperature_sensor.h
 - main.c
 - CMakeLists.txt

 !!!
 Important
     Copy and paste the ***main.c*** and ***CMakeLists.txt*** files from the **Anjay-pico-client/secure_communication** directory to the **Anjay-pico-client/lwm2m_academy_temperature_object_lm35** directory.

 In the lm35.c file we need two functions:

-    - The *lm35_init()* for the initialization of the ADC (Analog to digital converter) and the ADC GPIO pin.
+- The `lm35_init()` for the initialization of the ADC (Analog to digital converter) and the ADC GPIO pin.
-    - The *temperature_get_data()* computes the temperature value from the sensor.
+- The `temperature_get_data()` computes the temperature value from the sensor.
 This function will be called from the *temperature_sensor.c* file.

 <p style="text-align: center;">lm35.c</p>
 ```